 If you utilize online influencers, consider providing them with more than just your product to post in their social media feed, but also branded swag that they will hopefully use after they post.
 Really consider who your demographic is and what products are useful.
 Sure, we all use water bottles, but invest in quality stainless steel instead of plastic.
 Brand it with a logo or catchphrase, but don’t make it too in your face.
 Ideally, keep a range of quality swag on hand and ask each influencer what they are most likely to use.
 Maybe even work with a print-on-demand company to customize their swag to their size and preferred colors.

 Don’t forget that your most enthusiastic influencers are your employees, so be sure to gift them with useful branded swag as well.
 Swag is the ideal new hire gift, end of year gift, or annual anniversary gift.
 Think beyond items that are useful at work such as a laptop bag or thumb drive, to items employees will use outside of the office.
 The higher the quality and more creative the design the more likely your team is to use it.
-Swag can also be part of your larger strategy to ensure your remote employees feel connected.
+Swag can also be part of your offline business marketing methods to ensure your remote employees feel connected.

 Rented Ad Space